-The proposed Vanderkloof PV and BESS project is subject to an Environmental Assessment process as the development falls outside any Renewable Energy Development Zone (REDZ).
+The proposed Vanderkloof PV and BESS projects are subject to a Scoping and Environmental Reporting process as the development falls outside any Renewable Energy Development Zone (REDZ).

 It is proposed that the Vanderkloof PV and BESS facilities will have a combined capacity of up to 2000MW and will connect into five new on-site substations located.
 This will then link into the Eskom grid.
-The BESS facilities of up to 2000MW / 8000MWh combined, will be located adjacent to the Substations.
+The BESS facilities of up to 2000MW / 8000MWh combined, will be located adjacent to the on-site Substations.

-The preferred battery technology is Redox flow (typically vanadium).
-Alternative technologies being considered include solid state Lithium-ion such as Lithium Iron Phosphate, Lithium Nickel Manganese Cobalt oxides or sodium-ion systems as well as Liquid Metal (Ambri technology).
+The preferred battery technology is solid state Lithium-ion such as Lithium Iron Phosphate, Lithium Nickel Manganese Cobalt oxides or sodium-ion systems.
+Alternative technologies being considered include Redox flow (typically vanadium) as well as Liquid Metal (Ambri technology).
 The specific technology will only be determined following Engineering, Procurement and Construction (EPC) procurement.